Ma Jian (writer)

-Biography
+Early life

 Ma was born in Qingdao, a city in Shandong Province on China's Yellow Sea coast, on 18 August 1953.
 As a child, he was the pupil of a painter who had been persecuted as a Rightist.
 After his school education was cut short by the Cultural Revolution, he studied by himself, copying out a Chinese dictionary word by word.
 At fifteen, he joined a propaganda arts troupe, and was later assigned a job as a watchmender's apprentice.
 For a few years he worked in a petrochemical plant near Beijing, then in 1979, moved to the capital and became a photojournalist for a magazine published by the All China Federation of Trade Unions.
 During this time, he joined the 'underground' No Name art group, the Yuanmingyuan poetry group, and the April photographers' group.
 He held clandestine exhibitions of his paintings in his one-room shack in Nanxiao Lane, which became a meeting point for dissident artists and writers of Beijing.

 In 1983, his paintings were denounced during the Anti-Spiritual Pollution Campaign, and he was placed in detention.
 After his release, he resigned from his job and set off on a three-year journey through China, selling his paintings and stories as he went.

+Writing

-When he returned to Beijing in 1986, he wrote Stick Out Your Tongue, a novella inspired by his travels through Tibet.
+When Ma returned to Beijing in 1986, he wrote Stick Out Your Tongue, a novella inspired by his travels through Tibet.
 Its publication in the official journal People's Literature in February 1987 coincided with a nationwide crackdown on the arts, and the government publicly denounced the work as an example of bourgeois liberalism.
 All copies of the journal were confiscated and destroyed, and a blanket ban was placed on the future publications of Ma Jian's books.
+The China called it a "vulgar and obscene book that defames the image of our Tibetan compatriots."
+The stories are set in Tibet.
+Their most remarked-upon feature is that traditional Tibetan culture is not idealised, but rather depicted as harsh and often inhuman; one reviewer noted that the "stories sketch multi-generational incest, routine sexual abuse and ritual rape".
+It was later translated into English in 2006.

-Just before this event, Ma Jian had moved to Hong Kong, where speech freedoms are much higher.
+Ma Jian then moved to Hong Kong, where speech freedoms were much higher.
 He wrote Bardo, a novel about two doomed lovers who are reincarnated through Chinese history, and The Nine Crossroads, about a group of sent-down youth who are sent to a remote mountain inhabited by a primitive tribe.

 In 1989, Ma Jian returned to Beijing and took part in the democracy protests.
 After the Tiananmen massacre, he remained in the capital and wrote The Noodle Maker, a dark political satire.
 For the next few years, he travelled back and forth between Hong Kong and China, editing, briefly, the Hong Kong arts magazine, Wen Yi Bao, and setting up the New Era publishing company and the literary journal Trends, which published essays and novels banned in China.